Skip to Main Content

 Deploy AutoMQ

-Refer to the AutoMQ documentation: Cluster Deployment | AutoMQ.
-Before starting the deployment, add the following configuration parameters to enable the Prometheus pull interface.
-After starting the AutoMQ cluster with the following parameters, each node will additionally open an HTTP interface for us to pull AutoMQ monitoring metrics.
+Refer to the AutoMQ documentation: Cluster Deployment | AutoMQ [5].
+Before starting the deployment, add the following configuration parameters to enable the Prometheus scrape interface.
+After starting the AutoMQ cluster with these parameters, each node will open an additional HTTP interface to pull AutoMQ monitoring metrics.
 These metrics follow the Prometheus Metrics format.

 bin/kafka-server-start.sh ...\